Intel unveils its biggest shift in chip architecture in a generation

-New Delhi, Aug 20 (IANS) Chip-maker Intel has unveiled its biggest architectural shifts in a generation for CPUs, GPUs and IPUs to meet the crushing demand for more compute performance.
+New Delhi: Chip-maker Intel has unveiled its biggest architectural shifts in a generation for CPUs, GPUs and IPUs to meet the crushing demand for more compute performance.

 At its 'Architecture Day 2021', Intel set the stage for new generations of leadership products.